webplatform/docs-wpd/External_Attribution/index.md

 ==Maintaining the list of external attribution sites==

-The list of sites that can get external attribution is deliberately kept small.
+The list of sites that get external attribution is deliberately kept small.
 All items on the list should:
 * Have at least five articles on WPD that would list that site for external attribution
 * Be a well-regarded site that the community feels has valuable and accurate content.